Tecla/FarmProjection/README.md

 * Land cost
 * Home and other personal costs (e.g. this is not for personal budgeting!)

-There are bound to be more.
 We may add computational workflows and make available inputs for these types of costs in future development.
+There are bound to be more areas needing attention; your feedback is appreciated.

 ## Reports